skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

   * Outputs either A+B or A-B

 ### Bus architecture and how registers transfers work
-* Our registers store 8 bits of data and interfaces (as in "provides interaction features") to the BUS
+* Our registers store 8 bits of data and interfaces (as in "provides interaction features") to the Bus
-* Most computers are organized around a BUS (or multiple)
+* Most computers are organized around a Bus (or multiple)
-  * The BUS is basically a network of cables that connect multiple components within a computer.
+  * The Bus is basically a network of cables that connect multiple components within a computer.
-  * It's a rather simple network, as the BUS serves primarly as a common connection point for multiple components within the computer
+  * It's a rather simple network, as the Bus serves primarly as a common connection point for multiple components within the computer
-  * For the 8 bit BUS we use 8 wires, and 4 snapped (+ -) power rails from 2 breadboards
+  * For the 8 bit Bus we use 8 wires, and 4 snapped (+ -) power rails from 2 breadboards
 ![404]({{ site.url }}/images/8bit/register/bus.PNG)
-* The way we use the bus is by one module writting data onto the BUS and another module reading data from the BUS
+* The way we use the bus is by one module writting data onto the Bus and another module reading data from the Bus
-  * Only 1 module can write data on the BUS at a time, otherwise the data carried on the bus is corrupted
+  * Only 1 module can write data on the Bus at a time, otherwise the data carried on the bus is corrupted
 * One of the main things a register does next to storing data is loading data onto the bus so other components can read it from the bus
   * Registers have pins that when triggered with high/low voltage they can either read data from the bus or write it onto the bus.
     * When "Enable" is high, the current data stored in the register is written (and overwrites) onto the bus.
 Then it's visible to all the other modules (but they dont necessarily need to do anything with it)